El Corazón (Don Cherry and Ed Blackwell album)

-El Corazón is an album by jazz trumpeter Don Cherry and drummer Ed Blackwell recorded in 1982 and released on the ECM label.
+El Corazón is an album by jazz trumpeter Don Cherry and drummer Ed Blackwell recorded in February 1982 and released on ECM later that year.

 Reception

-The AllMusic review by Scott Yanow awarded the album 4 stars stating "Trumpet and drum duets are not exactly commonplace, making this collaboration between Don Cherry and Ed Blackwell something special...
+The AllMusic review by Scott Yanow stated: "Trumpet and drum duets are not exactly commonplace, making this collaboration between Don Cherry and Ed Blackwell something special...
 The use of space is consistently impressive and those listeners with open ears will find this thoughtful date quite interesting".

 The authors of The Penguin Guide to Jazz Recordings praised the album's "sheer clarity of sound," and wrote: "Blackwell is immense, as ever, relishing the space and music which is freed from the vertical hierarchies of harmonic jazz."

 Tyran Grillo, writing for Between Sound and Space, commented: "Blackwell's approach to his kit is melodic enough to carry its own, and the superb engineering gives him a wide berth, ensuring that every element has its place.
 Cherry's sidelong glances into piano, melodica, and organ, meanwhile, provide plenty of traction in the duo's more adventuresome tunes."